CSCfi/csc-user-guide/docs/apps/namd.md

 ## Usage

-NAMD can be run either with CPUs or with a GPU + CPUs.
+NAMD can be run either with CPUs or with GPUs + CPUs.
+GPU versions support single-node jobs only.

 ### Performance considerations

-Tests show that leaving one core for communication for each task is beneficial when running on multiple nodes:
+Tests show that leaving one core for communication for each task is beneficial when running on multiple CPU nodes:

 ```bash
 (( namd_threads = SLURM_CPUS_PER_TASK - 1 ))